Glendale Elementary May News

 Students at Glendale will be recognized for showing the CARES skills through out the school year.
 Adults can recognize students who are doing an excellent job demonstrating: Cooperation, Assertion, Responsibility, Empathy or Self control.
 Students who are recognized will be honored with a certificate, have their names announced at an All School Meeting, will be showcased in the Glendale monthly newsletter and will get to enjoy a cinnamon roll breakfast with Mrs. Molitor & the other recipients during morning meeting.

-Congratulations to all of the students that received this award for March!
-The next C.A.R.E.S. breakfast will be Friday, June 4th.
+Congratulations to all of the students that received this award for April!
+The next breakfast honoring our March winners will be Friday, May 6.

 Glendale has an amazing staff and our teachers are dedicated to students' success.

-May 3rd - 7th is Teacher Appreciation week.
+May 2nd - 6th is Teacher Appreciation week!
 At Glendale, our PTC and parents from each classroom are honoring teachers in a variety of ways.
-The Theme this year is "We're your #1 Fans".
+The Theme this year is "Our Teachers & Staff are SUN-Sational".

 Please be sure to check your child(ren)'s School Cafe balances before the end of the school year.
 Any existing balances will transfer over to next year's accounts.
 Any negative balances will need to be paid.